neddamj/neddamj.github.io/_pages/about.md

 I am affiliated with the [Jamaica Artificial Intelligence Association](https://jaia.org.jm/), where I help to lead the research efforts.

-Prior to my graduate studies I was a Wireless Network Engineer at Huawei Technologies, where I worked towards the optimization, expansion and deployment of long range transmission systems for telecommunications networks.
+Prior to my graduate studies I was a Wireless Network Engineer at Huawei Technologies, where I worked on the optimization, deployment of long range transmission systems for telecommunications networks.